duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 # Webpack plugins

-To chech if multiple versions of jquery package is included you can use
+To check if multiple versions of jquery package is included you can use

 ~~~
 yarn add webpack-bundle-analyzer --dev